matrix-org/matrix-spec-proposals/proposals/2457-password-modification-invalidating-devices.md

 2. "I just want to change my password."

 The [current Matrix specification](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-account-password) does not provide a way to differentiate between these use cases.
-It gives no guidance into what should happen to other sessions / devices when a password is modified and leaves it up to the implementation.
+It currently specifies behavior that fits well into the first use-case above: that the sessions except the current session should be revoked.

 It is reasonable for a client to want to specify this behavior to offer two different workflows: